 Experienced Wilmington Lawyers Handling Construction Site Injury Claims

 Construction sites have a lot of moving parts, which puts workers at risk of being seriously injured.
 At Silverman, McDonald & Friedman, we handle a wide array of personal injury and workers’ compensation claims on behalf of Delaware construction workers.
 If you are hurt because of a safety violation, a defective product, or negligence, our Wilmington injury lawyers are prepared to represent your best interests.
-Please contact us to schedule a free consultation at one of our offices in New Castle, Seaford or Wilmington.
+Please contact us to schedule a free consultation at one of our offices in Newark, Seaford, or Wilmington.

 Common causes of crane accidents

 The massive size of a crane is part of what makes it such an effective piece of construction machinery.
 Unfortunately, this is also what makes it the potential source of a massive construction accidents, causing serious injuries to construction workers and bystanders alike.
 A crane collapse can lead to life-altering, catastrophic injuries.

 Cranes are necessary on for large-scale construction projects, but they put workers at risk of critical injuries.
 The great size of a crane magnifies the impact of an accident if proper safety precautions and maintenance procedures are not followed.
 Some of the common causes of crane accidents include: